HAN-2/MOIST/README.md

 # HOW TO RUN THESE CODES:
 Each scenario has a 'Main_program' or 'Main_program_2' file.
-It is runable when all the function files are located in the same path.<br>
+It is runable when all the function files are located under the same path.<br>
 (If there are both 'Main_profram' and 'Main_program_2', 'Main_program_2' is preferred)

 # MAIN OUTPUT VARIABLES:<br>